Corn

 Simonet

-Simonet is a Canadian heirloom sweet corn that we grew for the first time this dry, droughty summer.
+Simonet is a Canadian heirloom sweet corn.
 And it was grown in the North garden with no watering, whatsoever.
 Not only did it grow and produce but it did so abundantly!
 The plants are shorter but also develop tillers, which often also produce ears.
-Over all, most plants produced two main ears and an ear or two on the tillers, as well.
+Overall, most plants produced two main ears and an ear or two on the tillers, as well.
 And the ears were 6″ long and better.
-We were wowed by the sweet, tender, corny flavor.
+We are wowed by the sweet, tender, corny flavor.
 It’s a keeper, for sure!!
 65 days

 Who Gets Kissed was bred for ‘Sugary Enhanced’ sweetness, vigor, and disease resistance to rival hybrid corn, and boy does it deliver!
 This bi-colored variety was bred through a collaboration between Minnesotan organic farmer, Martin Diffley; U of Wisconsin corn breeder, Bill Tracy; and the Organic Seed Alliance in 2014.
 Bi-color kernels are tender and sweet.
 Ears are large and have up to 20 rows!
 Thanks to High Mowing Organic Seeds who brought this variety to the marketplace.
 80 days